 Steele’s speech set the tone for those who followed.

 Sami Ramadani, a London-based Iraqi academic, attributed the entire conflict to a US plot hatched in 2001.
 The peaceful protesters who had first come out in March 2011 only to be mown down by the security forces were forgotten.

 He not only failed to voice any criticism of the regime but went on to praise Syria’s “exemplary” record on women’s rights – presumably including the rights of the pregnant women shot in their wombs as part of a gruesome game by regime snipers, as British surgeon Dr David Nott revealed to the world.

 The last speaker, StWC official and Palestinian solidarity activist Kevin Ovenden, had very little to say about Syria, except to reiterate that what was happening was part of an imperialist plot.
 Apparently no one has told him that Bashar al-Assad has killed more Palestinians this year and last than Israel has.

 All in all, this conference was a sad statement of what the Stop the War Coalition has become.
 In order to fit events into its supposedly ‘anti-imperialist’ worldview in which no one claiming to be opposed to the United States can do any wrong, StWC is willing to twist facts beyond recognition, and indulge fantastical conspiracy theories.

 What we saw at the conference was truly the anti-imperialism of fools.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.